 - City of Kelowna Special Event Business Licence (available at City Hall)

 - Temporary Electrical Entertainment Permits (BC Safety Authority)

 - Road/Parking Lot sweeping

-- Special Occasion Licence Fee - Licenced Beverage Gardens (BC Liquor Control & Licencing)
+- Special Occasion Licence Fee - Licensed Beverage Gardens (BC Liquor Control & Licensing)

 - Transit (Bus) Disruption - BC Transit

 Depending on the details of your event, you may be required to provide other infrastructure at your event.
 This may include items such as tenting, fencing, portable toilets, locates etc. As not all services are provided by the City of Kelowna, you will be required to contact private suppliers.
 A supplier list is available upon request.